alexeysas/drl-navigation/Report.md

 ### Solution Summary

-To solve the environment we are going to use Deep Q-learning with experience replay algorithm published in the [the Deepmind paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)
+To solve the environment we are going to use Deep Q-learning with experience replay algorithm published in the [the Deepmind paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
+We need to calculate optimal action value function Q:

-![Trained Agent][image1]
+![Q][image1]

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.